Payroll & Billing in Time Processing

 Hidden shift hours in Update rates and hours in Time Processing in Schedule Xpress

-Next to heading Hours, you'll see an exclamation mark highlighted in red.
+Next to the heading Hours, you'll see an exclamation mark highlighted in red.
 This is alerting you to the fact that the hours within your Shift total is not reflected in the panel.

 If you hover your cursor over the exclamation mark, it will read: